ancapinty88/OpenCartProject/README.md

 | Run GUI test cases for Checkout Functionality submenu of Front Store module| 20.06.2023| Anca Pintilie |
 | Summary and Report | 20.10.2023 | Anca Pintilie |

+#### Conclusions
+Total number of Stories: 5
+Number of Stories covered by tests: 5
+Total number of written Tests: 34
+Total number of Tests executed: 34
+Number of bugs identified: 3 (2 high severity bugs and 1 bug of medium severity and the user impact - average)

+The current results demonstrate a strong effect of the testing process, so the number of unsolved bugs is minimal and does not influence the good functionality of the application.

+The execution of the testing and the resolution of the defects met the originally established deadline.

+All test conditions were covered by the tests and the business requirements were met.

+Following the test completition report results, the application can be launched under optimal conditions.